TianBaoGe/FTPServer/README.md

 # FTPServer
-A High Performance FTP Server 😎
+A High Performance FTP Server written in Java 😎